 Build your PLN and connect with teachers and admins in districts in which you want to apply

-Understand what YOU are passionate about when it comes to teaching and learning and how can you bring that area to the school?
+Understand what YOU are passionate about regarding teaching and learning and how you can bring that area to the school.

 What are your non-negotiables?

 💡 Get your guide to adding edumagic into your student teaching today!
 Go on add those sprinkles to your practicum!
 Just click here for the free download!